shyamvkansagra/slate/source/includes/_collectionOfWishlistPremium.md

 Argument | Type | Description
 --------- | ------- | -----------
 callback | function | A callback function that will receive all the collections bImmediate | boolean | Boolean for whether to get all collections from in-memory cache or make an API call.
 If true, the API will return results.
 If false, the results will be returned to the callback function.

 ## Remove collections from a product

+### _swat.removeCollectionsFromProduct(variantId, collectionsToRemove, callbackFn, errorFn)

 Remove a set of collections from a wishlisted product.
 Let’s say a product is added in some custom collections (product has hashtags) and we want to remove a product from some particular collections.
 Call this API and it will remove particular hashtags from a swym product’s data.
 Now, product will not be shown in those collections anymore.